Utkarsh-iirs/Team-IIRS/README.md

 8. Positive-words.txt and Negative-words.txt files contains a collection of positive and negative words respectively, that were used in Lexicon based Labelling approach

-9. Lexical.ipynb has codes to perform Lexicon based Labelling approach.
+9. Lexicon.ipynb has codes to perform Lexicon based Labelling approach.

 10.Dashboard.pbix file is the dasboard file for the visualisation of findings of this project.